Sunday, November 23, 2025

 As long as I'm alive, so are they -- in my books, in my heart.

-This precious thought is one of many that Edith Bruck shared with me in July when I visited her in Rome.
+This precious thought is one of many that Edith Bruck ("my author") shared with me in July when I visited her in Rome.
 We were speaking about her parents, and in Italian, her words were, "Finché vivo, vivono loro ... nei miei libri, nel mio cuore."

 It's a sentiment that resonates deeply with me, even though my life's story is completely different from Edith Bruck's.